basedrhys/I2K-Tutorial/3-feature_extraction.md

 As before, we can fit any off-the-shelf WEKA classifier to this numerical dataset - no further processing required.

-- Switch to the `Classify` tab and run `SMO` on our newly transformed datset - adding this extra layer should increase the accuracy very slightly!
+- Switch to the `Classify` tab and run `SMO` on our newly transformed datset - adding this extra layer may increase the accuracy very slightly!

 ### Commandline
 ```bash